Complete Guide on How to Decorate your Home in a Transitional Style

 Add Metallic Accents in your Transitional Interior Design

 Metallic accents are one of the newest trends in contemporary design.
 They can create that touch of glamour in any space.
 With transitional design, metallic accents can add that contemporary look in a room.
-You can incorporate these metal accents in vases, lighting fixtures, side tables, and accessories.
+You can incorporate these metal accents in vases, lighting fixtures, table lamps, and accessories.
 Fixture finishes can be brushed metals, steel, brass, and gold.

 Add Textural Elements